junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 }
 ```

 Now we have everything we need for a functioning virtual DOM!
-Conceptually, this is similar to [the approach that React uses](https://reactjs.org/docs/reconciliation.html) for diffing, but React is perhaps _slightly_ [more sophisticated](https://github.com/acdlite/react-fiber-architecture) than what we've created.
+Conceptually, this is similar to the [approach that React uses](https://reactjs.org/docs/reconciliation.html) for diffing, but in reality React is perhaps _slightly_ [more sophisticated](https://github.com/acdlite/react-fiber-architecture) than what we've created.

-Notably we don't support string keys, which would allow us to avoid unnecessarily re-rendering a bunch of nodes when adding, moving, and removing a node in a list of siblings, but I'll leave that as an exercise for you.
+We could of course always add features and optimizations.
+Notably, we don't support string keys, which would allow us to avoid unnecessarily re-rendering a bunch of nodes when adding, moving, and removing a node in a list of siblings.

-The only thing left now is to put our little VDOM to the test.
+But I don't want to do that.
+Instead, let's to put our little VDOM to the test.

 ## Bonus: Todo or Not Todo

-Let's make a traditional todo example app, familiar to frontend engineers.
+Let's do the "Hello, World!" of frontend engineering: the familiar todo app.
 Since we've only written a VDOM, we don't have any of the fancy fluff like state or update handling that a "real" frontend library or framework might provide, so we'll have to get our hands dirty and do some more DIY.

-_(Don't expect anything too amazing!
-This article is about implementing a VDOM, not a whole UI library.)_

-We need to define the components for our app.
+But first we need to define the components for our app.
 For brevity, I'm omitting any styles, but a simple `classname` or `style` property is all it takes to unlock the full power of CSS styling in our little VDOM.

 ```js
 // First, a todo item component.